Modern history of Saudi Arabia: Reign of King Salman (2015 - present)

 After the death of King Abdullah, Prince Salman took over as King.
-King Salman's son, MBS is the new crown prince and is de facto ruler.
+King Salman's son, Mohammed Bin Salman is the new crown prince and is de facto ruler.
 The new king reorganized the government, abolishing several bureaucratic departments.
 King Salman involved Saudi Arabia in the Second Yemeni Civil War.
 Salman named his son Mohammed bin Salman as crown prince in 2017, and Mohammed has been assisting his father in the government ever since.
 Shortly after becoming crown prince, he detained 200 princes and businessmen in the Ritz-Carlton in Riyadh, stating that this was a move to prevent corruption in Saudi Arabia.
+Mohammed Bin Salman had also led Saudi Arabia during the Covid-19 Pandemic, as well as navigated Saudi Arabia through regional conflicts, such as the Israel-Gaza war and the 2026 Iran War.

+King Salman involved Saudi Arabia in the Second Yemeni Civil War in 2015.
+Operation Decisive Storm started on March 26, 2015, with the intervention of the Gulf Cooperative Council (GCC), excluding Oman, in order to “establish a new political order in the Middle East and to deter Iran from meddling in the affairs of its neighbors.”
+On April 21, 2015, Saudi Arabia ended its military operation, however according to a Saudi spokesperson “forces will continue to target Iran-allied Hourthi movement as necessary.”